githubckgoh1439/mxw-testnets/localnet/README.md

 ** This means that Full Node already up and running !!!

-### Next step is to setup a Single Node that will synch with the Fullnode.
+### Next step is to setup a Single Node that will synch with the Full Node.

 ```sh